Functional Distribution Networks (FDN): Related Work

 \textbf{Uncertainty in neural regression.} BNN place distributions over weights and infer posteriors via variational approximations or MCMC \citep{mackay1992practical, neal1996bayesian, graves2011practical, blundell2015weight}.
 Deep Ensembles average predictions from independently trained networks and are a strong practical baseline \citep{lakshminarayanan2017simple, maddox2019simple}.
 MLP (with dropout) interprets dropout at test time as approximate Bayesian inference \citep{gal2016dropout}.
 Heteroscedastic regression learns input-dependent output variance but retains deterministic weights \citep{nix1994estimating, kendall2017uncertainties}.

 \textbf{Hypernetworks and conditional weight generation.} Hypernetworks generate the weights of a primary network using an auxiliary network \citep{ha2017hypernetworks}; related work explores dynamic, input-conditioned filters and conditional computation \citep{debrabandere2016dynamic,brock2018smash}.
-Bayesian/uncertainty-aware Hypernetworks place distributions over generated weights and train them variationally \citep{krueger2017bayesian}.
-Our FDN differs by conditioning \emph{weight distributions} on inputs to modulate uncertainty itself, not only deterministic weights.
+Bayesian/uncertainty-aware Hypernetworks place distributions over generated weights and train them variationally~\citep{krueger2017bayesian}.
+Our FDN differs by explicitly conditioning the weight distributions on the current input (or intermediate activations) in order to modulate epistemic uncertainty itself, not only deterministic weights.
+This input-aware weight stochasticity is what enables FDN to widen uncertainty under distributional shift while maintaining competitive ID accuracy under matched budgets.

-\textbf{Meta-learning and context-conditioned predictors.} Neural Processes (NP) learn a distribution over functions conditioned on a \emph{context set} $\mathcal{C}$, typically via a global latent that captures function-level uncertainty and yields $p(y\mid x,\mathcal{C})$ \citep{garnelo2018neural,kim2019attentive}.
-Gradient-based meta-learning (e.g., MAML) instead optimizes an initialization that is adapted per task via inner-loop gradients \citep{finn2017model}.
-FDN is complementary: it amortizes \emph{weight uncertainty} directly on the input (and optionally a lightweight context) through $q_\phi(\theta\mid x,\!c)$, requires no inner-loop adaptation or explicit context set, and injects uncertainty at the \emph{layer level} rather than through a single global function latent.
-Practically, this makes FDN a drop-in module for standard backbones, enabling input-aware epistemic uncertainty without redesigning the predictive head or training pipeline.

 \textbf{Calibration and OOD behavior.} Proper scoring rules such as the continuous ranked probability score (CRPS) are strictly proper and reward calibrated predictive distributions \citep{gneiting2007strictly}.
 Empirical studies highlight overconfidence under dataset shift and introduce OOD benchmarks \citep{ovadia2019can}.
 Our evaluation therefore separates interpolation from extrapolation and uses the monotonic relationship between per-sample squared error (MSE) and predicted variance as a simple diagnostic calibration check.